harperreed/strangephone.com/readme.md

 I would like to keep a constant stream of stickers and art going.
 Please help!

+#### Code

+The website is in `/docs` and the firebase functions for handling twilio are in `/firebase`.

+Feel free to play around.
+My eventual goal is to make it very simple to do a "strangephone" with any sip phone (payphone or not).
+Could be fun.

+##### Code TODO

+* Make recording better
+* Store log of calls in and calls out - including update with recording and transcript
+* Create API to access the recordings and transcripts from strangephone.com
+* Clean up twilio parts
+* Maybe migrate to twilio sip trunk instead of sipsorcery?

 ### Thanks

 Thanks for [Shawnimals](https://www.instagram.com/shawnimals/), [T-Money](https://www.instagram.com/tmoneydelarue/) and [Lauren Asta](https://www.instagram.com/lauren_asta/) for making our garage awesome.
 Also, talking about street art with these folks helped solidify my plans to make this payphone strange.
 You should commission some work from them.